leeprevost/OrdinalClassifier/README.md

 # OrdinalClassifier
 Ordinal multiclass strategy.

-This classifier is based on a "Simple Approach to Oridinal Classification" by Frank and Hall as oultined in this paper.
+This classifier is based on a "Simple Approach to Ordinal Classification" by Frank and Hall as oultined in this paper.

 https://www.cs.waikato.ac.nz/~eibe/pubs/ordinal_tech_report.pdf